 - sugar - regular granulated sugar

 - oil - this recipe calls for vegetable or canola oil, but you can also use avocado.
 While we tested this recipe, we also tried it with olive oil and found that it just didn't work.
 The texture and flavor were not ideal.

-- pumpkin - plain canned pumpkin puree, not t be confused with canned pumpkin pie flling!
+- pumpkin - plain canned pumpkin puree, not to be confused with canned pumpkin pie flling!

 - flour - regular all-purpose flour, bleached or unbleached

 - cinnamon - my favorite is the Kirkland organic from Costco